scalajs-io/nodejs/README.md

 | vm                    | The vm module provides APIs for compiling and running code within V8 Virtual Machine contexts.|
 | zlib                  | This provides bindings to Gzip/Gunzip, Deflate/Inflate, and DeflateRaw/InflateRaw classes. |

-*NOTE*: The SBT artifact for the complete Node.js platform is: "io.scalajs.npm" %%% "nodejs" % "0.4.0-pre4"
+*NOTE*: The SBT artifact for the complete Node.js platform is: "io.scalajs" %%% "nodejs" % "0.4.0-pre4"

 <a name="npm_modules">
 #### Third-party Modules